jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 We are now going to migrate those credentials to a local instance of the [Infisical](https://infisical.com/) running with Docker.

 The Docker Compose file to run the Infisical server is here: [https://github.com/lagdo/dbadmin-mono/tree/main/docker/compose-secret](https://github.com/lagdo/dbadmin-mono/tree/main/docker/compose-secret).
-It is the same as [this one](https://github.com/Infisical/infisical/blob/main/docker-compose.prod.yml), with some slight differences.
+It is the same as [this one](https://github.com/Infisical/infisical/blob/main/docker-compose.prod.yml), with some slight changes.

 After running the `docker compose up -d` command, the application can be browsed at `http://localhost:7095`.
 The user is now able to create a first admin user account and connect into the dashboard.